jacobfhsmith/STA101/README.md

    <br>
    <b> Teaching Team and Office Hours</b>
    <br>
-   Jacob is starting as an Assistant Research Professor in the Stats Department as of July 1st.
-Previously he was a Lecturing              Fellow in the Thompson Writing Program here at Duke and before that completed his Ph.D. in Political Science at UNC-Chapel Hill.
+   <a href="https://jacobfhsmith.github.io/mypage/">Jacob:</a> I am starting as an Assistant Research Professor in the Stats Department    as of July 1st.
+Previously I was a Lecturing Fellow in the Thompson Writing Program here at Duke and before that completed a Ph.D. in    Political Science at UNC-Chapel Hill.
 He enjoys using data and statistics to answer research questions on topics ranging from            Cherie Berry's elevator pictures to what it's like to be in the minority party in Congress.
-He enjoys wor
+I really enjoy mentoring undergraduate s    student research projects that use data to answer research questions.